UnderCapsLock/image-classified-drain-monitoring/README.md

 ESP32-CAM/ESP32-S3-CAM → WiFi → Flask Server → AI Classifier (TFLite) → SQLite → Dashboard

 **How it works:**
-1. ESP32 captures a JPEG image every few seconds
+1. an ESP32-CAM or ESP32-S3-CAM captures a JPEG image every few seconds
 2. image is base64-encoded and sent via HTTP POST to the Flask server
 3. server decodes the image and feeds it to a TFLite classifier
 4. classification result + confidence is saved to SQLite
 5. dashboard polls the server every second and updates live — no page reloads

 Two systems:
-- **Live system** — real camera node (singular), live classification, live dashboard with sound alerts
+- **Live system** — with real node, live classification shown in dashboard with sound alerts
-- **Mock system** — deprecated, non-functional.
-Kept in repo for reference only, see `mock_server_deprecated.py`
+- **Mock system** — deprecated, non-functional. for reference only, see `mock_server_deprecated.py`

 ## Tech Stack